Juski07/livecounting/README.md

 # Live counting

-This project is a web interface made in the context of a master thesis on the crowd counting and developed by Louis Robins & Henri Collin.
+This project is a web interface made in the context of a master thesis on the crowd counting and developed by Collin Henri & Robins Louis.

 The online interface is the following [livecounting](https://juski07.github.io/livecounting/) and it proposes :
 * Upload or take a live picture in order to know how many people are on it.